Fun with veth-devices, Linux bridges and VLANs in unnamed Linux network namespaces – VIII

 11. A port with multiple assigned VIDs and the flag “tagged” is called a “trunk” port.
 Packets with different tags can be carried along the outgoing virtual cable line.
 In case of a veth device interface the standard (trunk) interface and not a sub-interface must constitute such a port.

-Note that point 2 opens the door for attacking a bridge by flooding it with wrong IP/MAC information (ARP spoofing).
+Note also that point 2 opens the door for attacking a bridge by flooding it with wrong IP/MAC information (ARP spoofing).
 Really separated VLANs make such attacks more difficult, if not impossible.
 But often you have hosts or namespaces which are part of two or more VLANs, or you may have routers somewhere which do not filter packet transport sufficiently.
 Then spoofing attack vectors are possible again – and you need packet filters/firewalls with appropriate rules to prevent such attacks.

 Note rule 6 and the stripping of previous tags of incoming packets at a PVID access port based on a veth sub-interface!
 Some older bridge versions did not work like this.
 In my opinion this is, however, a very reasonable feature of a virtual bridge/switch: